karubits/karubits.gitpages.io/_posts/2023-04-14-Converting_Aruba_AP_to_IAP.md

 > If you don't see any console output on your PC then you might need to reverse the TX and TX connectors which I had to do in my case with this particular USB adaptor.
 {: .prompt-info }

-> If your keyboard input is not working trying make sure the HW and HW Flow Control is disabled with minicom.
+> If your keyboard input is not working make sure the HW and SW Flow Control is disabled with minicom.
 {: .prompt-info }

 ## Part 2 - Reflashing to Aruba Instant Access Point (IAP)